pablofernandezbonnett/currency-lang-translator/README.md

 ### Manual Processing

 1. Click the extension icon in your toolbar
+2. Disable "Process automatically on page load" if you want to control execution.
-2. Click "🔄 Reprocess" to manually process the current page
+3. Click "🔄 Process" to manually process the current page.
-3. Use "🗑️ Clear Cache" to refresh all cached data
+4. Use "🗑️ Clear Cache" to refresh all cached data.

 ### Example Output